Bert Wilcut: Midget Mustang

-In early 1950's, Wilcut purchased the manufacturing rights and tooling for the “Long Midget” from the widow of deceased design engineer David Long, of Piper Aircraft.
+In the early 1950s, Wilcut purchased the manufacturing rights and tooling for the “Long Midget” from the widow of deceased design engineer David Long, of Piper Aircraft.
 This aircraft had been built especially to compete in pylon racing.
 He changed the name to Midget Mustang because it looked like the WWII North American P-51 fighter aircraft.
 He acquired a block of registration numbers from the FAA (N35J-N45J) and began manufacturing the aircraft for sale.

 The intent was to build kits to sell and ship anywhere in the world.
 After several of the Midget Mustangs had been built, sold, and licensed as amateur-built aircraft, the FAA stepped in and advised that less than 50 percent of the construction work was required by the purchaser and that further production of the aircraft would require Type Certification.
 Because of a shortage of capital required to do this, production of the Midget Mustang was stopped and the remaining two aircraft on hand were sold to residents of Latin American countries.
 Wilcut then sold the manufacturing rights to Robert Bushby.